 Guidelines and policies

-IHW guidance note on personal and professional development time for staff
+SHW guidance on staff entitlement to personal and professional development time

 This guidance concerns:

-- Early Career Researchers (ECR) defined as R&T/R-only grades 6 and 7;
+- Early career researchers – defined as R&T/R-only grades 6 and 7

-The guidance seeks to ensure equality of opportunity for all ECR/MPA staff at the above grades to develop professional skills and experience, and strengthen their CV.
+The guidance seeks to ensure equality of opportunity for all ECR/professional services staff at the above grades to develop professional skills and experience, and strengthen their CV.
 It is intended to guide decisions on personal and professional development, and balancing of workload priorities.

-- Individual staff and their line manager should discuss and agree which of their planned or potential activities count as personal and professional development.
-If agreement cannot be reached, Research Group leads should be consulted by research staff, and the IHW Unit administrators group by MPA staff.
+- Individual staff members and their line manager should discuss and agree which of their planned or potential activities count as personal and professional development.
+If agreement cannot be reached, Research Group leads should be consulted by research staff, and the SHW Unit Administrators Group by professional services staff.

-- The annual PDR is a key opportunity for such discussions, but there may need to be further discussion throughout the year as opportunities for personal and professional development arise.
+- The annual Performance and Development Review is a key opportunity for such discussions, but there may need to be further discussion throughout the year as opportunities for personal and professional development arise.
 Mentors can also play a valued role in helping individuals identify, or choose between, opportunities.